lucatode/DownloadDashboardAndService/dashboard/README.md

-# dashboard
+# map dashboard

-> Dashboard handling data request
+####Make http request to show data in the map - created with https://github.com/voluntadpear/vue-choropleth

+###Still not working

 ## Build Setup